 Brooklyn Heights offers views of its past through the rows of brownstone houses.The neighborhood serves as New York’s first historic district, with streets named after prominent figures in Brooklyn’s history such as Pierrepont and Henry Street, named after Hezekiah Pierrepont and Dr. Thomas Henry respectively.

-Since the neighborhood is filled with history in every corner, there are activities for visitors to learn about Brooklyn Heights and its history though tour guides and activities.
-There are two different walking tours great for visitors looking for an interactive approach to Brooklyn Heights.
+Since the neighborhood is filled with history in every corner, there are activities for visitors to learn about Brooklyn Heights though various tour guides and activities.
 Take a special group guided tour with The Big Onion, or take a self-guided tour by Free Tours by Foot.
 Explore Brooklyn on foot like a NYC local.

 For weekend brunch dates with friends, head down to Colonie.
 The restaurant is known for making their dishes from the fresh local ingredients.
-They also serves regional craft beers and unique cocktail drinks, making finding the perfect pairing easy.
+They also serves regional craft beers and unique cocktail drinks.

 Montague Street is home to many shops, a mix of mass-retailers, vintage shops and restaurants alike.
-Many of these shops such as MAC and Benefit, have based their brick and mortar shops in converted brownstone buildings, offering layers of shopping up and down the street.
+Many of these shops such as MAC and Benefit, have based their brick and mortar shops in converted brownstone buildings.